jhallen/joes-sandbox/vivado/README.md

 Just the .xci file needs to be saved in source control, but it's a good idea to run the write_project_tcl command and check the comments to be sure.

+Unfortunately the output products are generated in the same tree as the .xci files, so you have to pay close attention to the ip/ directory.